The ‘one couple one lawyer’ approach to divorce banner

 Power balances

-The "One Couple, One Solicitor" approach is not suitable in situations where there is a history of abuse or significant power imbalances between the spouses.
+The One Couple, One Solicitor approach is not suitable in situations where there is a history of abuse or significant power imbalances between the spouses.
 In such cases, having separate legal representation is crucial to ensure fairness and protect the interests of both parties.

-If these factors resonate with your current circumstances, the "One Couple, One Solicitor" approach may offer an efficient, cost-effective, and cooperative way to navigate your divorce and the parenting and financial arrangements resulting from it.
+If these factors align with your current circumstances, the One Couple, One Solicitor approach may provide an efficient, cost-effective, and cooperative way to navigate your divorce and the resulting parenting and financial arrangements.

 How will any disputes be resolved?